somvy/CycleGAN/README.md

 # CycleGAN
-A CycleGAN implementation, what transmorms an landscape to sunset lanscape
+A CycleGAN implementation, what transmorms an landscape pic to sunset lanscape pic